kudashevs/calculator-via-closure/README.md

 ```
 for more usage examples, please see the [examples](examples/) folder.

+## Notes

 By default, the package registers four predefined variables in the global scope.
-These variables are variadic anonymous
+These variables refer to variadic
-functions which correspond to the basic math operations (addition, subtraction, multiplication, division).
-For more
+anonymous functions that correspond to the basic math operations (addition, subtraction, multiplication, division).
-information see the [bootstrap.php](src/Operations/bootstrap.php) file).
+For more information see the [bootstrap.php](src/Operations/bootstrap.php) file).

+The decomposition might look strange, and it is.
+But this is just an example on how we can use closures and assign
+a piece of behavior to a variable.

 ## License